nanyahill/cs-fundamentals-guide/README.md

 # coding-interview-resources
 Resources to help prepare for coding interviews.

-### This repository is still under construction
+### This repository is a work in progress

-> This repository serves as a way to brush up on CS fundamnetals required for coding interviews.
-Below, the topics related to Data Strcutures and Algorithms have been grouped as per my understanding thus far.
-Also, I have added helpful articles that I found when studying each of these topics.
+> This repository serves as a reference guide to quickly brush up on CS fundamentals required for coding interviews.
+Below, the topics related to Data Strcutures and Algorithms have been grouped as per my understanding so far.
+Also, articles/references have been added which I found useful when studying these topics.

 Concepts:
 - Recursion